KevinLiTian/Harvard_CS50_AI/1.Knowledge/README.md

 #### Entailment (⊨)

-If α ⊨ β (α entails β), then in any possible world where α is true, then β must be true
+If α ⊨ β (α entails β), then in any possible world where α is true, then β must be true.
+For example, if there are two statements:

+- "Harry will go outside if it is raining"
+- "It is raining"

+Then the AI is able to make entailment stating that "Harry is outside" based on these two sentences

 #### Knowledge Engineering

-The process of figuring out how to represent propositions and logic using programming
+The process of figuring out how to represent propositions and logic using programming.
+For instance, in the `Knights` project, the `logic.py` is fully implemented already to represent propositional logics with Python

 ## [Inference](https://en.wikipedia.org/wiki/Inference)